bizzappdevtitans/parth_agrawal/connector_clickup/connector_clickup/README.rst

 **The Connector Clickup module offers the following functionalities:**

-**Import Users/Members:**
+**Sync Metadata:**

-* By clicking on "Import Members" button in backend level we first import all the users which is associated with clickup website.
+* By clicking on "Sync Metadata" button in backend level we first import all the teams(Workspaces) detail, so that we can choose a team(workspace) in backend level.

 **Import Projects and Tasks:**